holistic-insights/Turn-Language-into-Action-2022/README.md

 #### ***5. Constructing the Web App***
 By taking advantage of **Streamlit**'s open-source Python library to turn python scripts into shareable web apps, we built a single page app, with two tabs:
-1. *Company Scoring*, where users can review a single company's gerenal post, ESG and sentiment performance, as well as compare it with a selection of companies;
+1. *Company Scoring*, where users can review a single company's general post, ESG and sentiment performance, as well as compare it with a selection of companies;
-2. *New Post Scoring*, where users can write a new post, and recieve feedback on its ESG rating, and an average sentiment prediction that the post will recieve from the audience.
+2. *New Post Scoring*, where users can write a new post, and receive feedback on its ESG rating, and an average sentiment prediction that the post will receive from the audience.

 ## 💻 Product
 ### Definition